What’s holding utility-scale solar projects back?

 The third common scenario is when a facility must shut down once the heat rises above a certain temperature.
 In this situation, drivers wait out until the temperature drops again.
 On top of the obvious additional transport costs, validating invoices can take an age.
 That is because the key information to determine eligibility for additional excess-heat charges is collected and stored manually.

-There a plenty of ways to solve this challenge.
+There are plenty of ways to solve this challenge.
 In my experience, the most effective solutions are:

 - Clearly spell out, understand and document SOPs, and communicate service expectations.